popipo74/SplunkLearning/README.md

 bassically it mean that the 40.80.148.42	is performing web vulnerablity on imnotreallyabatman.com 192.168.250.70 usually web vulnerability scanner will determine in it header it is performicne the activity.
 ![image](https://github.com/popipo74/SplunkLearning/assets/46301752/7db03dbc-6ec1-487e-bbd9-e44b6f72efa1)

+if we show it in raw text
+now we identified that attacker is 40.80.148.42 while the webserver imnotreallyabatman is 192.168.250.70